Brexit and the free movement of persons

 The EU Withdrawal Agreement regulates the rights for British citizens who were resident in Sweden before 1 January 2021.
 The Agreement is safeguarding the right to stay in Sweden and is ensuring that the terms of the coordination rules on social insurance remains unchanged for British citizens and their family members.
 If you have questions about how this applies to you, you can contact Your Europe Advice.

 If you were legally residing in Sweden before 1 January 2021, you must apply for the new residency permit (uppehållsstatus) in Sweden by 30 September 2021, to secure your rights to continue to live and work in Sweden as before.
-The Swedish Migration Agency’s guidance on residency for UK nationals in Sweden
+The Swedish Migration Agency’s guidance on Residence status for British citizens

 If you intend to work in or visit Sweden from 1 January 2021